The Conspiratory

 Corrections

-Every entry carries a named byline and a date, and every verdict is provisional: it describes where the evidence stands today, and it changes when the evidence does.
-If you can show us a stronger source or a factual error, we want to know — the evidence leads, and we follow it, up to and including changing a verdict.
+Every entry carries an editorial byline and a date, and every verdict is provisional: it describes where the evidence stands today, and it changes when the evidence does.
+If you can show us a stronger source or a factual error, we want to know.
+The evidence leads, and we follow it, up to and including changing a verdict.